(755 ILCS 5/2-7)

 asset, portion or amount, any limited interest or estate or any property

-be an interest in such property.
+be a holder of an interest in such property.

 The representative of a decedent or ward may disclaim on behalf of the